|MapGazer – Getting started|

 To copy map or position details to the clipboard, for use by another application, right-click on the map and select the Map and position details item on the pop-up menu; this will display a dialog with the strings that can be copied.

-To construct new maps by copying or compressing layers from existing maps, see Using map tools.
+To construct new maps by copying, merging, or compressing layers from existing maps, see Using map tools.

 To find the centre of the displayed map, select the Map → Go to map centre menu item; this will find the centre of a mid-detailed zoom level of the map and adjust the view so that point is shown at the centre of the view.
 You can also select this by right-clicking on the map for the pop-up menu.